-221. Classifications 2903 Eligibility Worker, 2905 Senior Eligibility Worker and 2908 Hospital Eligibility Worker who are required to have patient contact will be provided with five (5) lab coats.

-Each employee will be given a maintenance allowance of one hundred twenty-five dollars (\$125) per year.

-222. Employees shall be furnished two (2) replacement lab coats in any twelve-month period.
+- 219. Employees in classifications 2903 Hospital Eligibility Worker, 2908 Senior Hospital Eligibility Worker and 2909 Hospital Eligibility Worker Supervisor who are required to have patient contact will be provided with five (5) lab coats.
+Each employee will be given a maintenance allowance of one hundred twenty-five dollars (\$125) per year. - 220.
+Employees shall be furnished two (2) replacement lab coats in any twelve-month period.
 Lab Coats shall also be replaced by the department when a lab coat has been damaged in the course of the employee's duties for the City.